Dev1139/learningGit/README.md

 # New project
-project created from a local system
+Project created from a local system.